Frequently Asked Questions (FAQ)

 Treatment centers or dispensaries may only provide medical marijuana, low-THC marijuana or a marijuana delivery device to a qualified patient or a qualified patient’s legal representative.

 A qualified physician is allowed to order up to three 70-day supplies of medical marijuana or low-THC marijuana.
 They can also order for a delivery device to administer the medication.
 For medical marijuana in a form for smoking, also referred to as smokable flower, qualified patients can have up to six 35-day orders placed for them allowing 2.5 Ounces per order.
 The flower limit does not pull from the other consumption methods ordered.
+These limits work on a “rolling period” and subtract the total amount ordered from previous dispensations over the period length.
+Recent dosage limit requirements put in place by the OMMU and requests for exception information is further discussed on our Dosing & Supply Limits post.

 Compassionate Healthcare of Florida offers high quality medical marijuana recommendations at a very competitive price we established to ensure those in need would not face financial barriers preventing needed treatment.